ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- a_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$.
+		- is a scalar variable of type INT that holds the number of entries in the constraint Jacobian matrix $A$.

 	*
 		- a_row

-		- is a one-dimensional array of size a_ne and type Int32 that gives the row indices of $A$ in the :ref:`sparse co-ordinate storage scheme<details-rpd_storage>`.
+		- is a one-dimensional array of size a_ne and type INT that gives the row indices of $A$ in the :ref:`sparse co-ordinate storage scheme<details-rpd_storage>`.

 	*
 		- a_col

-		- is a one-dimensional array of size a_ne and type Int32 that gives the column indices of $A$ in the sparse co-ordinate, storage scheme.
+		- is a one-dimensional array of size a_ne and type INT that gives the column indices of $A$ in the sparse co-ordinate, storage scheme.

 	*
 		- a_val